COIL@Western

 For faculty, COIL promotes the use of an innovative teaching pedagogy, adds or enhances an international component and comparative perspective to an existing syllabus and associated course learning outcomes, and can lead to or strengthen a longer-term teaching and/or research partnership with a faculty member at an institution abroad.

-COIL@Western is a partnership of the Office of Global Engagement and Center for Instructional Innovation and Assessment.
+COIL@Western is a partnership of the Office of Global Engagement and Center for Instructional Innovation.

 COIL Resources